 Once you have understood any problems that exist within securing card data, you can start going about solving them thanks to better visibility into that data across its own and suppliers’ networks.
 PCI-DSS requires that organisations must be transparent and show the route which cardholder data takes across systems and networks.

-PCI-DSS is an industry standard that you must meet if you are handling payment details of customers.
+PCI-DSS is an industry-standard that you must meet if you are handling the payment details of customers.
 In order to abide by it, you must first assess how many payments you process a year and then establish where the weaknesses are in the supply chain.
 You must also ensure that card details are kept secure.

 >> Get in touch